top of page

 “But it’s not good for him,” Cora protested.
 “It can’t be good for him.”

 The sound of unmitigated agony poured from Elric’s mouth.
-He doubled as if to vomit, guttural groans erupting in unwholesome torrents.
+He doubled as if to vomit, and guttural groans erupted in unwholesome torrents.

 Cora gripped Cuauhtérroc’s arm.
 “Make him stop it!”